Dear Octopus (film): Production

+The film was a rare comedy from Gainsborough at the time in that it was not a vehicle for a specific comic.

 Lockwood made it after The Man in Grey in the spring of 1943.
 She wrote in her memoirs that "there had been some trouble over the script of this film.
 Neither Herbert [her agent] nor I had considered the part which was offered to me sufficiently good.
 After much arguing my part was built up, but even so I was not pleased with the film, and felt that for me it had been a backward step."

-Harold French later said "I’d liked the play and thought I could make a picture of it and I think I did some of it well."
+Director Harold French later said "I'd liked the play and thought I could make a picture of it and I think I did some of it well."
 He called it "a lovely film to make, very harmonious cast.
 I was delighted to get away from war films and make something light and frothy.
 It was just what the public wanted."

 Critical reception

+The Monthly Film Bulletin wrote: "Production is conscientious and direction adequate, but the play – it remains a play photographed – is primarily an actors' piece."

-TV Guide described the film as a "routine English comedy of manners", but added, "it has its moments"; while Allmovie wrote "the film is variations on a single theme, albeit consistently amusing ones."
+TV Guide described the film as a "routine English comedy of manners", but added, "it has its moments."

+Allmovie wrote "the film is variations on a single theme, albeit consistently amusing ones."

 Box office

-Kinematograph Weekly listed a series of films that were "runners up" in its survey of the most popular films in Britain in 1943: The Gentle Sex, The Lamp Still Burns, Dear Octopus and The Adventures of Tartu.
+Kinematograph Weekly listed this film among those which were "runners up" in its survey of the most popular films in Britain in 1943.